Updated: January 13, 2023

 - Set improvement benchmarks to reach over time

-Mitigating the largest risks first with your limited budget is your best course of action when operating with an in-house IT team.
-If you find that your team doesn’t have the time or experience to protect your organization, then working with a managed security service provider (MSSP) in a co-managed IT environment is your best solution.
+Mitigating the most significant risks first with your limited budget is your best course of action when operating with an in-house IT team.
+Suppose your team doesn’t have the time or experience to protect your organization.
+In that case, working with a managed security service provider (MSSP) in a co-managed IT environment is your best solution.

 Their expert knowledge, combined with their access to cutting-edge resources and tools at a fraction of the cost to you, make this the ideal partnership.
 Of course, many organizations choose to go this route before their team encounters any problems.
 Partnering with an MSSP gives organizations a technological and financial strategic advantage.